-Rider thoughtfully created six engaged learning categories to organize the many courses and experiences that you can get involved in throughout your educational career.
-The groups encompass a broad range of qualities and skills that will reflect your unique personality, interests, and objectives, all captured on a comprehensive engaged learning transcript.
-Beginning with the Fall, 2017 class, all undergraduate students are required to earn points in at least two different categories to present a balanced educational snapshot to prospective employers, graduate school counselors, and others.
+Rider thoughtfully created six engaged learning categories to organize the many courses and experiences that you can get involved with throughout your educational career.
+The six categories encompass a broad range of qualities and skills that will allow you to reflect your unique personality, interests, and objectives, all captured on a comprehensive Engaged Learning Transcript.
+Beginning with the Fall 2017 class, all undergraduate students are required to earn Engaged Learning points to present a balanced educational snapshot to prospective employers, graduate school counselors, and others.
 Below is an explanation of the six categories, to give you an idea of how your growing knowledge and interests can be captured in a transcript to be used to your best advantage.

 Our world needs leaders who can take action and inspire others.
 This category encourages students to take on leadership and mentoring roles that can make a difference on Rider’s campus or in the larger community.
 Leadership requires strong listening and communication skills; the ability to collaborate and reach consensus with diverse groups; the talent to inspire others to action; and the confidence to delegate and share responsibilities with others.

 Student leaders are an essential part of Rider University, holding more than 2,000 leadership roles.
 They run student organizations; manage services, publications, and a radio or TV station; sit on important University committees; allocate student fee expenditures; run student government; and provide guidance and support to fellow students.
 These positions of responsibility require students to plan and organize tasks, events, and functions individually or with the assistance of faculty/staff mentors or other students.